Where Do I Begin?

-- Read aloud.
+- Read aloud to yourself.
 Reading a paper aloud encourages you to read each word and can help you notice small mistakes.

 - Role-play.
 While reading, put yourself in your audience's shoes.
 Playing the role of the reader encourages you to see the paper as your audience might.

-- Get others involved.
-Asking a friend or a Writing Lab tutor to read your paper will let you get another perspective on your writing and a fresh reader will be able to help you catch mistakes that you might have overlooked.
+- Have a friend look at your paper after you have made all the corrections you identified.
+A new reader will be able to help you catch mistakes that you might have overlooked.